Most frequent questions and answers

 To grow and sell high quality strawberries while preserving the environment, serving the community and maintaining family values.

 We grow the best possible produce using mainly manual labor.
-We serve the environment by using cattle and cover crops to replenish our soil instead of chemicals, and by using drip irrigation instead of overhead to conserve water.
+We serve the environment by using sheep and cover crops to replenish our soil instead of chemicals, and by using drip irrigation instead of overhead sprinklers to conserve water.
 We donate our first fruits to the Willmar Food Shelf and Meals on Wheels as a Bible lesson for our children and an act of faith to the One who provides.
 At the end of the harvest we choose people to ‘glean’ free from the field as Ruth did in Boaz’ field.
 Every aspect of fieldwork becomes a lesson to our children and our employees of trust in the Great Provider.